Obstructive Sleep Apnea

 How is OSA Diagnosed?

 A doctor must determine if you have obstructive sleep apnea.
 A doctor who is a sleep specialist can provide you with a complete sleep evaluation.
 This may involve either an overnight sleep study at a sleep center or a home sleep apnea test.
 The sleep doctor will interpret the data from your sleep study to make a diagnosis.
+As a courtesy to our patients, we can provide you with an overnight home sleep test.
+Your results will be sent to a physician for interpretation and evaluation.

 How is OSA Treated?